A Multiplex Approach Against Disturbance Propagation in Nonlinear Networks with Delays: THE SET-UP

 with initial conditions $x_i(t_0)$, $i=1,\dots,N$, and where: (i) $x_i(t)\in \R^n$ is the state of the $i$-th agent; (ii) $u_i(t) \in \R^n$ is the control input; (iii) $d_i(t) \in \R^n$ is an external disturbance signal on the agent; (iv) $f_i: \R^n\times \R_{\ge 0} \rightarrow \R^n$ is the intrinsic dynamics of the agent, which is assumed to be smooth; (v) $g_i:\R^n\rightarrow\R^q$ is the output function for the $i$-th agent.
 We consider disturbances of the form:

 where $w_i(t)$ is a piece-wise continuous signal and $\bar{d}_{i,k}$'s are constant vectors.
-Disturbances of the form of (\ref{equ: disturbance}) can be thought of as the superposition of a polynomial disturbance of order $m-1$ (denoted as $\bar{d}_i(t)$) and the signal $w_i(t)$.
-This latter signal might capture {\em residual} terms in the disturbance that are not modeled with the polynomial.
-For example, in the special case where $m=1$ in (\ref{equ: disturbance}) we have $d_i(t) = w_i(t) + \bar{d}_{i,0}$.
-As noted in e.g. \citep{SILVA2021109542}, in the context of platooning, these types of disturbances model situations when a platoon of vehicles encounters a slope: this gives rise to a constant disturbance on the vehicle acceleration and the term $w_i(t)$ can then model {\em small bumps} along the slope.
-See also Remark \ref{rmk:disturbance} below.
+Disturbances in \Cref{equ: disturbance} embeds polynomial disturbance $\bar{d}_i(t)$, of order $m-1$, and $w_i(t)$ that captures the {\em residual} terms in the disturbance that are not polynomial {(we consider a rather general class of signals for $w_i(t)$ as we only require that this is piece-wise continuous)}. {Polynomial disturbances are widely used in literature and embed disturbances that are typically used for control design, i.e., constant disturbances, ramp disturbances etc. The disturbances \Cref{equ: disturbance} include several interesting} special cases. {For example, consider the case} where: (i) $m=1$ in \Cref{equ: disturbance}.
+Then, we have $d_i(t) = w_i(t) + \bar{d}_{i,0}$.
+In the context of platooning, these types of disturbances model situations when a platoon of vehicles encounters a slope where $\bar{d}_{i,0}$ models constant disturbance on vehicle acceleration and $w_i(t)$ models {disturbances caused by} {\em small bumps} along the slope \cite{SILVA2021109542}; {(ii) $m=2$, $\bar{d}_{i,0}=0$, $w_i(t)=0$ in \Cref{equ: disturbance} we have $d_i(t) = \bar{d}_{i,1}\cdot t$.
+In the context of power systems, this ramp disturbance can model an attack to the system \cite{6740883}.}

+\begin{rmk} Polynomial disturbances are commonly considered in the literature.
+See e.g. \cite{5457987} where observers for these disturbances are devised and \cite{6425973} where the problem of rejecting these disturbances is considered.
+The signal $w_i(t)$ can be physically interpreted as a (typically, {\em small}) {\em discrepancy} between the polynomial disturbance model and the actual disturbance signal.
+For platooning, rejection of constant disturbances (i.e. the disturbance in \Cref{equ: disturbance} when $m=1$) has been considered in \cite{knorn2014passivity, SILVA2021109542}. \end{rmk}